-Mr. Philip Ng, Senior Executive Director of the Company, is a brother of Mr. Raymond Ng and both of them are founders of the Group.
+Mr. Ng Yuk Wing, Philip ("Mr. Philip Ng") has stepped down as Senior Executive Director of the Company on 1 July 2018 and took on the role as Executive Advisor of the Company.
+He is a brother of Mr. Raymond Ng and both of them are founders of the Group.
 The roles of the Chairman and CEO were set out in the written Board Terms of Reference.

-The Board believes that the role of Chairman of the Board and CEO need not be separated with the combination of a balance of power, accountability and capacity of the Board for independent decision making.
+The Board believes that the role of Chairman of the Board and CEO need not be separated with the combination of a balance of power, accountability and capacity of the Board for independent decision making with the Board Committees chaired by Independent Directors.
 No one individual represents a considerable concentration of power.